rick-maity-98/HIS-OPD-Module/hmis final report.md

 1. Improved patient outcomes due to better continuity of care, fewer errors, and more complete information at the point of care.
 2. Higher data quality: legible, searchable, and structured data.
-3. Faster reporting for internal KPIs, regulatory submissions, and audits.
+3. Faster reporting for internal key performance indicators, regulatory submissions, and audits.
 4. Analytics-ready data enabling future modules like dashboards, disease surveillance, and resource planning.
 5. Global trend: Many Western countries have significantly increased EHR adoption in hospitals and clinics, indicating proven value and maturity of such systems.